Concert for Piano and Orchestra, 1958, Cubierta, hoja de instrucciones y páginas 3, 4, 6, 7, 8 y 9, Credit Line: Editions Peters.

 The newly married couple first lived with Cage's parents in Pacific Palisades, then moved to Hollywood.
 During 1936-8 Cage changed numerous jobs, including one that started his lifelong association with modern dance: dance accompanist at the UCLA.
 He produced music for choreographies and at one point taught a course on "Musical Accompaniments for Rhythmic Expression" at UCLA, with his aunt Phoebe.
 It was during that time that Cage first started experimenting with unorthodox instruments, such as household items, metal sheets, and so on.
 This was inspired by Oskar Fischinger, who told Cage that "everything in the world has a spirit that can be released through its sound."
 Although Cage did not share the idea of spirits, these words inspired him to begin exploring the sounds produced by hitting various non-musical objects.

-In 1938, with help from a fellow Cowell student Lou Harrison, Cage became a faculty member at Mills College, teaching the same program as at UCLA, collaborating with choreographer Marian van Tuyl.
-Several famous dance groups were present, and Cage's interest in modern dance grew.
-After several months he left and moved to Seattle, Washington, where he found work as composer and accompanist for choreographer Bonnie Bird at Cornish School of the Arts.
+In 1938, with help from a fellow Cowell student Lou Harrison, Cage became a faculty member at Mills College, teaching the same program as at the UCLA, and collaborating with choreographer Marian van Tuyl.
+Several famous dance groups were present, and Cage's interest in modern dance grew further.
+After several months he left and moved to Seattle, Washington, where he found work as composer and accompanist for choreographer Bonnie Bird at the Cornish School of the Arts.
 The Cornish School years proved to be a particularly important period in Cage's life.
 Aside from teaching and working as accompanist, Cage organized a percussion ensemble that toured the West Coast and brought the composer his first fame.
 His reputation was enhanced further with the invention of the prepared piano — a piano which has had its sound altered by objects placed on the strings — in 1940.
-This concept was originally intended for performance in a room too small to include a full percussion ensemble.
-It was also at Cornish School that Cage met people who became lifelong friends, such as painter Mark Tobey and dancer Merce Cunningham.
+This concept was originally intended for a performance staged in a room too small to include a full percussion ensemble.
+It was also at the Cornish School that Cage met a number of people who became lifelong friends, such as painter Mark Tobey and dancer Merce Cunningham.
 The latter was to become Cage's lifelong partner and collaborator.

 Cage left Seattle in Summer 1941, after painter Laszlo Moholy-Nagy invited him to teach at the Chicago School of Design.
 The composer accepted partly because he hoped to find opportunities in Chicago, that were not available in Seattle, to organize a center for experimental music.
 These opportunities, however, did not materialize.
 Cage taught at the Chicago School of Design and worked as accompanist and composer at the University of Chicago.
 At one point, his reputation as percussion composer landed him a commission from the Columbia Broadcasting System to compose a soundtrack for a radio play by Kenneth Patchen.
 The result, The City Wears a Slouch Hat, was received well, and Cage deduced that more important commissions would follow.
 Hoping to find these, he left Chicago for New York City in the spring of 1942.